ItsRamiz/eXplainableAI/README.md

 - **Reward System**: Users can customize the reward system, which plays a critical role in reinforcement learning.
 This includes defining the rewards or penalties agents receive for achieving goals, making mistakes, or interacting with various elements in the environment.

-### Full Feature Compatibility

-The custom environments are fully compatible with all the features provided by the system:
+The custom environments are fully compatible with all the features above provided by the system.

-- **XAI System**: The user can track and query specific events in custom environments just as easily as in the predefined ones.
-- **GameStateTracker**: State tracking is also enabled for custom environments, ensuring accurate episode retrieval.
-- **Graphical Visualization**: Users can visually explore how agents interact with the environment they’ve created.
-- **Video Clipping**: Even in custom environments, users can choose to receive shorter clips of relevant moments for faster analysis.

-By offering this level of customization, the system allows researchers and developers to experiment with entirely new environments and challenges, making it an incredibly versatile tool for exploring agent behavior under a wide variety of conditions.

 ## Upcoming Features